HOME—About the Website

 Design Principles.
 We have tried to make navigation simple and understandable, by using a comprehensive yet simple left-side menu (which is the same on every page).
 In addition, we provide a full sitemap and alphabetical index.
 All pages use the same template for consistent appearance, and we use a single master style sheet (which ensures that all pages use the same fonts and other styles, and which also make it quick and easy to change style elements across the entire website).

 Volunteers/Approvals.
 This is the official web site of Troop 97 BSA (Fort Collins, Colorado, USA).
 All contents are copyright Troop 97 unless otherwise stated.
 The site is the creation of the volunteer webmaster (Scoutmaster Jeff Snowden) and other volunteer Scouts and Scouters associated with Troop 97.
-Our site conforms to the WWW policies of the BSA and the Longs Peak Council BSA, as listed on the Longs Peak Council website.
+Our site conforms to the BSA's Unit Website Guidelines.

 Accuracy.
 We believe the contents of this website to be factually accurate, but we cannot guarantee accuracy or up-to-date information.
 If you think that something is not accurate, please e-mail us (with the correct information, if you know it), and be sure to tell us which page you believe is in error.